 Tour Information for USNO Washington DC

 Public tours of the U.S. Naval Observatory in Washington, DC, are available, but on a limited basis.
 They may be canceled at any time with little notice.
-Please read the tour policy and admission procedure below before you request tour passes.
+Please read the tour policy and admission procedure below.

 CURRENT TOUR STATUS